Fish (American TV series): Development and production

 Creator Danny Arnold was originally against the idea of giving the character of Fish his own spin-off, believing that Fish was a character that was better suited to the precinct.
 Originally, Arnold agreed to the spin-off on the condition that Vigoda continued to play his Fish character on the show in half of the episodes of the third season, as well as future seasons.
 However, Vigoda insisted on quitting Barney Miller and staying on just Fish, wanting to be the star of his own series.
 "I found myself with a very unhappy actor on my hands.
 Abe would walk around the set like a man in shock.
 Who was I to deprive an actor of this once-in-a-lifetime break?
 Finally I said, 'Okay, just stay through the third year of Barney Miller, and we'll go with your show, too," recalled Arnold.

 ABC was publicly contemplating a Fish spin-off as early as October 1975.
 The initial premise was to show Fish's home life with "his wife, his daughter, and his daughter's suitor" with only occasional visits to the 12th Precinct.
 The intention was to have a pilot air as an episode of Barney Miller in early 1976 with a series debut that fall.
 The second-season episode of Barney Miller, "Fish", effectively was the pilot for that concept, with much of the episode taking place in Fish's home and featuring Fish's wife and daughter, along with the daughter's romantic drama.

 Fish was directed by Jeremiah Morris and aired from February 1977 through June 1978 on ABC.
 According to Bridges, just 12 during the show's second season, Fish was cancelled after Vigoda demanded more money for a third season than the producers were willing to pay.

 The series had no episode written as a finale.
-However, during a guest appearance on Barney Miller nearly three years after the cancellation of Fish, the Fish character stated that money for the group home had been cut off, so the city took back the kids.
-Fish also stated, resignedly, that Cassisi's character (Victor) had gotten arrested for assault and battery, and Miller's character (Jilly) had gotten pregnant and married the baby's father.
+However, during a guest appearance on Barney Miller nearly three years after the cancellation of Fish, the Fish character stated that money for the group home had been cut off, resulting in the city taking back the kids.
+Fish also stated, resignedly, that Cassisi's character (Victor) had gotten arrested for assault and battery and Miller's character (Jilly) had gotten pregnant and married the baby's father.